 - AstraZeneca – approved on February 26, 2021

 - Johnson & Johnson – approved on March 5, 2021

 These vaccines have met all the requirements for approval, including safety.
 They continue to be monitored for any adverse reactions that may occur after vaccination and appropriate measures will be taken, which is consistent with current practice for all new vaccines and drugs.

 If I get vaccinated, can I stop with COVID-19 public health measures?

 Although vaccination provides protection against symptomatic COVID-19 infection, everyone – vaccinated or not – must continue to mask, maintain physical distance and practice proper hand hygiene.

 What are the potential side effects of the vaccine?

 Most people who receive vaccines have minimal or no side effects, although, as with any medicine, adverse reactions can occur.
 The most common side effects are injection site pain, swelling, redness; headache; stomach and digestive complaints (e.g. nausea, vomiting, diarrhea and/or stomach pain); muscle or joint pain; tiredness; headache and chills/fever.

+Serious reactions are rare.
+If this does happen, it usually happens within minutes.
 If you are concerned about the vaccine and potential side effects, speak with your primary care provider